hainayanda/Artisan/Example/Pods/Pharos/README.md

 }
 ```

-to observe any changes happens in the text, use its projectedValue to get its main relay. and pass the closure:
+to observe any changes that happen in the text, use its `projectedValue` to get its main relay. and pass the closure:

 ```swift
 class MyClass {